slevitre/ecard/README.md

 ## Introduction 🎉

 Hey there!
 Welcome to the GitHub Pages repository that hosts the elegant professional resume of **Sarah Godfrey, RDN**.
-With years of expertise in nutrition and dietetics, this is your one-stop-shop to get to know her professionally.
-Her unique mix of clinical and technological prowess makes her a standout professional in her field.
+With years of expertise in nutrition and dietetics, this is your one-stop-shop to get to know me professionally.
+My unique mix of clinical and technological prowess enable me to create structures of equitable care and to help patients 1-on-1.

 ### Features 🌟